-Each Named Executive Officer's employment agreement is effective as of October 25, 2002, which was the effective date of our initial public offering, and has a term of five years, except that (a) Mr. Wynn's employment agreement terminates October 24, 2017, (b) Mr. Kramer's employment agreement is effective as of April 1, 2003, (c) Mr. Strzemp's employment agreement terminates on October 31, 2005, and (d) Ms. Chen's employment agreement is effective as of June 3, 2002.
-Mr. Wynn's employment agreement provides for an annual base salary of \$1,250,000 for the first year, increasing by \$500,000 each year to a maximum of \$2,750,000 starting October 2005.
-Mr. Kramer's employment agreement provides for an annual salary of \$1,100,000 for the first year, \$1,200,000 for the second year and \$1,300,000 for the remainder of his term.
-Mr. Schorr's employment agreement provides for an annual base salary of \$750,000.
-Ms. Chen's employment agreement provides for an annual base salary of \$509,000.
-Ms. Chen's employment agreement provides for an annual base salary of \$509,000.
+Mr. Wynn's employment agreement was effective as of October 25, 2002, which was the effective date of our initial public offering, and terminates on October 24, 2017.
+His employment agreement provides for an annual base salary of \$1,250,000 for the first year, increasing by \$500,000 each year to a maximum of \$2,750,000 starting October 2005.

+Mr. Kramer's employment agreement was effective April 1, 2003 and terminates on April 1, 2008.
+His employment agreement provides for an annual salary of \$1,100,000 for the first year, \$1,200,000 for the second year and \$1,300,000 for the remainder of the term of his employment agreement.

+Mr. Schorr's employment agreement was effective as of October 25, 2002 and terminates on October 25, 2007.
+His employment agreement provides for an annual base salary of \$750,000 for the first year and \$1,000,000 for the remainder of the term of his employment agreement.

+Mr. Strzemp's employment agreement was effective as of August 1, 2005 and terminates on August 1, 2008.
+His employment agreement provides for an annual base salary of \$600,000 for the term of his employment agreement.

+Ms. Chen's employment agreement was effective as of June 3, 2005 and terminates on June 3, 2010.
+Her employment agreement provides for an annual base salary of \$600,000 through the opening of Wynn Macau, the Company's subsidiary located in Macau, Special Administrative Region, of the People's Republic of China.
+Following the opening of Wynn Macau, Ms. Chen's annual base salary will increase to \$750,000 for the term of her employment agreement.

 The other terms of the employment agreements are substantially similar for each Named Executive Officer, except as noted below.
 Each executive is eligible to receive a bonus and an increase in base salary at such times and in such amounts as our Board of Directors, in its sole and exclusive discretion, may determine.
-However, after our Board of Directors adopts a performance-based bonus plan, bonuses will be determined in accordance with the plan, except that Mr. Strzemp will be entitled to a minimum annual bonus of \$150,000 during his employment and Ms. Chen is entitled to a minimum annual bonus of \$250,000 during her employment.
-Each executive will (i) be entitled to participate, to the extent that he or she is otherwise eligible, in all employee benefit plans that we maintain for our executives, and (ii) receive reimbursement for reasonable business expenses (including entertainment, promotional, gift and travel expenses and club memberships).
+However, after our Board of Directors adopts a performance-based bonus plan, bonuses will be determined in accordance with the plan, except that under the terms of their respective employment agreements Mr. Strzemp was entitled to a minimum bonus of \$200,000 for the calendar year ended December 31, 2005 and Ms. Chen was entitled to a minimum bonus of \$250,000 for the calendar year ended December 31, 2005.
+Each executive (i) is entitled to participate, to the extent that he or she is otherwise eligible, in all employee benefit plans that we maintain for our executives, and (ii) receives reimbursement for reasonable business expenses (including entertainment, promotional, gift and travel expenses and club memberships).
 Ms. Chen is entitled to three weeks of vacation per year and the other Named Executives Officers are each entitled to four weeks of vacation per year.
 In addition, we provide the use of a company car, including insurance, fuel and complete maintenance, at our sole cost and expense, to each of Messrs.
 Wynn and Kramer, as well as a driver for Mr. Wynn.
-Under terms of Ms. Chen's employment agreement, she is reimbursed for housing expenses for her and her immediate family while living in Macau.
+Under the terms of Ms. Chen's employment agreement, she is reimbursed for housing expenses for her and her immediate family while living in Macau.
 In addition, the Company provides Ms. Chen with one luxury automobile in Macau.
 Ms. Chen was also reimbursed for her reasonable relocation expenses incurred in moving her immediate family from Las Vegas, Nevada to Macau.